-Here’s another delicious recipe inspired by our recent trip to the apple orchard – Healthy Cinnamon Apple Muffins.
+Here’s another delicious recipe inspired by our recent trip to the apple orchard – a Healthy Cinnamon Apple Muffins Recipe.
 I made these last Saturday morning, and they barely lasted the day.
 Hubby ate almost all of them.
 Not at once.
 One here, one there.
 The next thing I knew, they were gone.
 Guess I’ll have to make them again soon since they’re such a hit!

 *Vegetarian, Vegan options listed*

 - 1 cup spelt flour (or sub your favorite flour)

 - ¾ cup unbleached all purpose flour (or sub your favorite flour)

 - ¼ cup flaxseed meal / ground flaxseed

 - 2 teaspoons baking powder

 - ¾ cup sucanat (or sub sugar for a sweeter taste)